cartowong/abacus/readme.md

 **Introduction**

-The python program *Abacus* generates random problems for kids to practice [abacus](https://en.wikipedia.org/wiki/Abacus).
+The python program *Abacus* generates random practice problems for [abacus](https://en.wikipedia.org/wiki/Abacus).
 The main features are:
 * interactive interface that allows you to customize the problems for a specific set of skills
 * printer-friendly HTML output